davew-msft/blockchain-hackathon/wiki/dapps.md

 You don’t want to have to deal with the pain and annoyance of bootstrapping a blockchain just so you can have your own appcoin.
 It’s not worth it when the Bitcoin blockchain already exists.

 New DAPPs are popping up every day.
 You can explore and discover new ones built on Ethereum by going to https://dappradar.com.
-DappRadar updates a list of all the latest Ethereum Dapps and gives you a preview of what they do
+DappRadar updates a list of all the latest Ethereum Dapps and gives you a preview of what they do.

+The crypto space is an ever-growing uncharted territory.
+There’s no definitive stack of tools, like LAMP or MEAN in web development, to build decentralized apps.

 ## Javascript vs Go